jrnn/wackpackr/docs/implementation.md

 helper classes, for no other reason than trying to keep things "neat".

 [wackpackr.io](https://github.com/jrnn/wackpackr/tree/master/src/main/java/wackpackr/io)
-currently only contains a kind of wrapper class that encapsulates ByteArrayI/O from standard Java library.
+only contains a kind of wrapper class that encapsulates ByteArrayI/O from standard Java library.
 This class offers methods for all I/O needs of the compressors, most importantly the ability to read and write individual bits (the standard I/O tools do not operate below byte level).
-Since ByteArrayI/O are not complicated, they could be replaced with own implementations at some point, if only to completely eliminate reliance on standard library.

 [wackpackr.util](https://github.com/jrnn/wackpackr/tree/master/src/main/java/wackpackr/util)
-is an inconspicuous but invaluable package, containing all the data structures and other utilities that the compressors rely on.
-These classes often provide functionality only to the extent required by the compressors, and may at times be so tailored for the occasion, that they are practically unserviceable in a more general context.
+contains all the data structures and other utilities that the compressors rely on.
+These classes often provide functionality only to the extent required by the compressors, and for this reason might be practically unserviceable in a more general context.

 [wackpackr.web](https://github.com/jrnn/wackpackr/tree/master/src/main/java/wackpackr/web)
 is there only to provide a web-based UI — utterly irrelevant.

 ### A few words on the compressors

-**Huffman**
+##### Huffman [REWRITE]

 - By-the-book implementation, that roughly does the following things when
   compressing:
   - Reads the inbound file and counts number of occurences (frequencies) of each